ayushtiwari/Machine-Learning-IITKgp/README.md

 # Machine_Learning
-Solutions to Machine Learning Assignments of Autumn 2019
+Solutions to ML Assignments of Autumn 2019

 ## Overview